 We tried to ask a French chap where he bought his bag of groceries from.
 He gave directions but appeared to say that we couldn’t take our bikes down to the store because of the bulls in the street.
 I assumed it was a bizarre translation error, but no, it was a running of the bulls, with a small square converted into a makeshift bullring.
 People threw themselves into the ring only to leap back out as the bull came at them.
 We cycled on out, up and down more and more hills.
 A car came whizzing past whilst we were cycling at about 30mph and it hit a bird, sending it flying at my face.
 Lou found it hilarious as she could only see my head with feathers flying everywhere.

 Just as we reached three kilometres outside Estella Lou got a flat.
-We knew the drill – we took the panniers off Lou’s bike and put them onto mine and walked the 3km uphill to the outskirts of Estella.
+It was too hot to stop and sort it out with our fairly rubbish bike maintenance skills so we took the panniers off Lou’s bike and put them onto mine and walked the 3km uphill to the outskirts of Estella.
 At a Repsol station we stopped and set about fixing the wheel.
 We had hoped to get some assistance as I’d been fighting off helpers in Pamplona, but aside from a chap who made what we guessed were lewd remarks, nothing.
 However, we managed it with some brute force and our tool kits.

 Note to self: Must steal a spoon.